 Lara Croft is dead.
 This time, she was ripped apart by wolves.
-Death had also come in a variety of other forms before: boulders, bear traps, spikes to the throat--each over-the-top execution a display of vulnerability.
-These shocking moments were heavy-handed with their message, but it came across loud and clear: Lara Croft, the new Lara Croft, isn't a pistol-wielding superhero.
+Death has also come in a variety of other forms: boulders, bear traps, spikes to the throat--each over-the-top execution a display of vulnerability.
+These shocking moments are heavy-handed with their message, but it comes across loud and clear: Lara Croft, the new Lara Croft, isn't a pistol-wielding superhero.
 She's an inexperienced adventurer caught in the middle of a harrowing sequence of events.
 The only thing more surprising than the brutality Lara endures during Crystal Dynamic's Tomb Raider reboot is just how polished the whole experience is--now even more shiny in the Definitive Edition.
-Tomb Raider is a fantastic game and an excellent origin story for one of gaming's original treasure seekers.
+Tomb Raider is still a fantastic game and an excellent origin story for one of gaming's original treasure seekers.
 If you've already played and finished the game, either skip to the end for my verdict on the PS4 / XO Definitive Edition, or check out the new boxout, which details all the fresh features in the game.
 New to 'Raider?
 Read on...

 After getting shipwrecked on a mysterious island during her first-ever archaeology expedition, Lara finds herself in one life-or-death situation after another.
 Her crew is missing, and the island's cult-like inhabitants are eager to kill her.
-The narrative's dark, distressing tone is established right from the onset, and never once does it stray during Tomb Raider's 15-hour campaign.
-This consistency builds a great deal tension and intrigue, and you'll be eager to keep playing to see what will happen next.
+The narrative's dark, distressing tone is established right from the start, and never once does it stray during Tomb Raider's 15-hour campaign.
+This consistency builds a great deal of tension and intrigue, and you'll be eager to keep playing to see what happens next.

-Throughout the game, you'll be tasked with solving elaborate puzzles and taking on sporadic groups of enemies in addition to plenty of platforming and exploration.
+Throughout the game, you're tasked with solving elaborate puzzles and taking on sporadic groups of enemies; in addition to plenty of platforming and exploration.
 After you finish Tomb Raider's long-winded tutorial, it easily rivals the best Uncharted has to offer--and that's not a claim made lightly.
-Where Uncharted props itself up on Nathan Drake's charm, platforming prowess, and ability to shoot dudes in the head without getting bummed out, Tomb Raider's foundation comprises excellent pacing and an ominous story of survival.
+Where Uncharted props itself up on Nathan Drake's charm, platforming prowess, and ability to shoot dudes in the head without getting bummed out, Tomb Raider's foundation is one of excellent pacing, and an ominous story of survival.

 The development of Lara's character is an integral part of that experience.
 She's a far cry from the stylish adventurer you used to know.
 In the stead of a dolled up gunslinger is a do-what-it-takes female lead who's intelligent and capable.
 It's unsettling to watch her brave some truly disturbing situations--at times, Tomb Raider is more survival horror than action adventure--but she deals with it because death is the only alternative, culminating in her gratifying evolution from a green explorer to a seasoned survivor.
 It's a shame that caliber of character development doesn't extend to the supporting cast.
 Her shipwrecked friends are pretty generic characters who, while rarely annoying, just aren't memorable.

 But what those characters lack in magnetism is more than made up for by the incredible personality and mystery of the island setting.
 It's a bizarre place filled with ancient shrines, World War II-era bunkers, and all sorts of relics and trinkets spanning multiple centuries.
-It's always clear that something strange is going on, and the island's secrets will tease you right up until the very end.
-You'll explore a huge variety of environments, sectioned off into hub-like zones, all of which give clues that help you uncovering the island's overall enigma.
+It's always clear that something strange is going on, and the island's secrets tease you right up until the very end.
+You explore a huge variety of environments, sectioned off into hub-like zones, all of which give clues that help you uncovering the island's overall enigma.
 From underground ruins and snow-laden mountain tops to lush forests and grim oceanside cliffs, no one area ever feels like a rehash of another, and the sheer amount of detail in each is impressive.

-During Lara's journey, you'll encounter plenty of dangers.
+During Lara's journey, you encounter plenty of dangers.
 Traps, hostile cultists, and vicious animals alike will stand in your way.
-Nearly every battle feels like an intense battle to the death instead of just another shootout, and you'll rarely encounter more than five or six enemies at a time.
-The enemy AI is great for the most part, as foes will kick over tables to form barricades or shoot off flares to call for help.
+Nearly every battle feels like an intense fight to the death instead of just another shootout, despite the fact you rarely encounter more than five or six enemies at a time.
+The bad-guy AI is great for the most part, as foes will kick over tables to form barricades or shoot off flares to call for help.
 Best of all, they often react realistically to your shots.
 Cap an enemy in the leg, for example, and he'll go down to the ground where you can finish him off with a melee execution.
 Usually a climbing-axe to the skull.
 Nasty!

-Lara's inexperience shows through early on, as her shots are pretty inaccurate and weak.
-By defeating enemies, solving puzzles, and finding the many collectibles hidden on the island, you'll gain experience points and resources for upgrading Lara's skills and weapons.
-Other games that try to emulate the growth of an unseasoned shooter don't pull it off quite like Tomb Raider does--by the end of the game, Lara's transformation into a powerful heroine is noticeable and feels natural.
+Lara's inexperience shows through early on, as her shots are inaccurate and weak.
+By defeating enemies, solving puzzles, and finding the many collectibles hidden on the island, you gain experience points and resources for upgrading Lara's skills and weapons.
+Other games that try to emulate the growth of an unseasoned character don't pull it off with quite the same aplomb as Tomb Raider does--by the end of the adventure, Lara's transformation into a powerful heroine is noticeable, and feels natural.

-Tomb Raider's single-player campaign alone is worth the price of admission, but its multiplayer component will be a welcome addition for those looking for a bit more longevity.
+Tomb Raider's single-player campaign alone is worth the price of admission for new-comers, but its multiplayer component will be a welcome addition for those looking for a bit more longevity.
 Multiplayer maps are filled with climbable ledges, zip lines, and level-specific traps that are perfect for scoring easy kills.
 There are some pretty decent modes to keep things interesting for awhile, too, such as Cry for Help in which one team must capture a series of control points before the other kills and loots 20 players.
-That said, the multiplayer doesn't feel fully realized, as it doesn't really introduce anything new to keep you interested after a dozen matches or so.
+That said, the multiplayer doesn't feel as genre-defining as the campaign, as it doesn't really introduce anything new to keep you interested after a dozen matches or so.